KaiFig/Unit_3/Project/read_me.md

 ![](https://github.com/KaiFig/Unit_3/blob/main/Project/contract_1.jpg)
 **Fig x** This is the original contract for my project 3 that was signed by me and my client

+## Citations
+[^1]: Appropriate Uses for SQLite, https://www.sqlite.org/whentouse.html#:~:text=The%20advantage%20of%20SQLite%20is,or%20emailed%20to%20a%20colleague.&amp;text=Many%20applications%20use%20SQLite%20as,content%20from%20an%20enterprise%20RDBMS.
+[^2]:Jalli, Artturi.
+“9 Reasons Why Python Is so Popular in 2023.”
+Codingem.com, 13 Dec.
+2022, https://www.codingem.com/why-is-python-so-popular/.
+[^3]:“Kivy vs Flutter: Learn the Key Differences between Kivy and Flutter.”
+EDUCBA, 13 June 2022, https://www.educba.com/kivy-vs-flutter/.
+[^4]:S, Ravikiran A. “What Is Sqlite? and When to Use It?”
+Simplilearn.com, Simplilearn, 16 Feb.
+2023, https://www.simplilearn.com/tutorials/sql-tutorial/what-is-sqlite.
+[^5]: “SQLITE3 - DB-API 2.0 Interface for SQLite Databases.”
+Python Documentation, https://docs.python.org/3/library/sqlite3.html.
+[^6]: “Top 10 Reasons Why Python Is so Popular with Developers in 2023.”
+UpGrad Blog, 23 Nov.
+2022, https://www.upgrad.com/blog/reasons-why-python-popular-with-developers/#:~:text=The%20python%20language%20is%20one,faster%20than%20other%20programming%20languages.
+[^7]: “Why Is Python so Popular?”
+Pulumi, https://www.pulumi.com/why-is-python-so-popular/.
+[^7]:
+[^8]: